sea-of-stuff/castore/README.md

 Examples are available [here](src/main/java/uk/ac/standrews/cs/storage/examples).

+---

-## Next (not implemented yet)
+## Not implemented yet

 - In-memory
 - GUID-based
+- Google Drive
+- OneDrive

+---

 ## Credits

-This project originates from the `asa/filesystem` project developed by *Alan Dearle*, *Graham Kirby*, and *Stuart Norcross* at the University of St Andrews.
+This project is inspired by the `asa/filesystem` project developed by *Alan Dearle*, *Graham Kirby*, and *Stuart Norcross* at the University of St Andrews.

-This project is now currently maintained by *Simone I. Conte* at the University of St Andrews.
+This **castore** project has been developed, and is currently maintained, by *Simone I. Conte* at the University of St Andrews.